davidfulop/prometheus-test/README.md

 ## Run in Swarm
 - You may need to run `docker swarm init` if your PC is not configured to be in a Swarm.
 - Run `make run-swarm`.
 You can test the server by calling `localhost/values`, and Prometheus by calling `localhost:9090/targets`.

+## Run in Minikube
+- (Install and) start Minikube.
+- Run `make run-prom-kube`.
+You can test Prometheus by calling `localhost:31313/targets`.